gulrenor/pllc/content-us/video/six-booking-tips-webinar.md

   "Selling and Booking",
   "Book",
 ]
-description = "Use these six Booking tips to ensure you have all the Parties you need." active = true date = "2016-11-22T12:32:12-05:00"
+description = "Use these six booking tips to ensure you have all the Parties you need." active = true date = "2016-11-22T12:32:12-05:00"